mivp/VizNotes/3D-and-VR-Workshop.md

 > NOTE: FigShare now supports 3D model data with an inline WebGL viewer

 ![Representing a 3D model in a 2D publication](https://dfzljdn9uc3pi.cloudfront.net/2014/355/1/fig-4-1x.jpg)
-One way to think about visualisations is to classify them into "realistic" and "abstract" plots.
+One way to classify visualisations is into "realistic" and "abstract" plots.
- - In 2D the most basic realistic plot is a photograph, but also cartoon style drawings of real phenomena, maps for example - basically, attempting to convey an image like one would expect to see with one's eyes.
+ - In 2D the most basic realistic plot is a photograph, but this also includes cartoon style drawings of real phenomena, eg: a map or a simplified line drawing highlighting some particular features.
+This attempts to convey data as if it was a scene one is looking at in the real world, but perhaps from an unusual viewpoint or with some data omitted or added.
+The map example distils real landscape features into a scaled down, top view version but is still representative of how the world looks from a birds eye view.
- - In 3D this type of plot attempts to construct a realistic 3D world / view and is the more common technique, with a clearer mapping between the artificial 3D world and a concept in the real world.
+ - In 3D this type of plot attempts to construct a realistic 3D view and is the more common technique, with a clearer mapping between the artificial 3D world and a concept in the real world.
 ![enter image description here](https://camo.githubusercontent.com/efcd708e51234614fac1695b863327e78270cfa9/687474703a2f2f6f77656e2e6b616c757a612e69642e61752f536c696465732f323031372d30382d31352f636f6d62696e65642e706e67)
  - Abstract: graphs etc provide heavily stylised ways of representing data, by plotting on a set of axes or with links to relate data elements or groups to each other, these use familiar shapes and concepts to generate a mental model of the data without attempting to represent it in a visually realistic way.
 This is very heavily used in 2D, but you can still do this in 3D, the simplest example being a scatter plot on 3 axes - but 2D techniques such as this don't always translate well!
 You need to think differently in 3D.
  - Most of what people think of as data visualisation, including interactive 2D plots falls into this category.